karlssberg/Motiv/Karlssberg.Motiv/BasicProposition/Propositions.md

 Or to put it another way:

->_specifications are to propositions as words are to semantics_.
+>_specifications are to propositions as words are to sentences_.

 A proposition can be constructed by using the fluent builder methods available on the `Spec` class.
 They accept predicates (e.g. `Func<TModel, bool>`) and existing specifications which can be used to form the